 Head & Face

 The head is small but the muzzle relatively long.
 Around the ears there is little hair.
-The pre-orbital tear glands found just beneath the eyes are well developed.
+The pre-orbital tear glands found just beneath the eyes of the deer are well developed.

 An unusual feature of the Indian Muntjac is its long tongue, which it can use to lick its face and ears.